jaraoscar/moneyxchange/README.md

 }
 ```

-NOTE: To create another user, the following URL should be used for that purpose: `http://localhost:8080/signup` (POST) and the user data should be passed in JSON format:
+The following URL should be used for creating another user `http://localhost:8080/signup` *(POST)* and the user data should be passed in *JSON* format:

 ```
 {